underscoreio/shapeless-guide/src/pages/labelled-generic/products.md

 but they come out as `Symbols` instead of `Strings`[^future-tags].

-[^future-tags]: Future versions of shapeless may switch to using `Strings` as tags instead of `Symbols`.
+[^future-tags]: Future versions of shapeless may switch to using `Strings` as tags.

 ### Instances for *HLists*

 Let's define `JsonEncoder` instances for `HNil` and `::`.
-These encoders are going to generate and manipulate `JsonObjects`, so we'll introduce a new type of encoder to make that easier:
+Our encoders are going to generate and manipulate `JsonObjects`, so we'll introduce a new type of encoder to make that easier:

 ```tut:book:silent